DavidJacobson/EasyCTF-2015-writeup/crypto.md

 	print "|".join(each) # Print out a graph

 ```
-Now we have all the possible values for each char, and it looks like this:
+Now we have all the possible values for each char, and it looks like this: (I put my guesses next to each place)
 ```
 c|d|e e
 a|b|` a